jetza/Generative-AI-Services-Demo/README.md

-# Generative AI Multimedia App
+# Programmatic Creation of Multimedia Content Using Generative AI Services

 This is a React app that demonstrates how to use Generative AI services for creating multimedia content.
 You can use this app to generate images, text, speech, and videos from your input.